36 Metres, No Second Chance: Eugene Ely Invented the Carrier Landing

 The Tailhook Is Born

 The sandbag-and-rope system Ely used was designed by circus performer and engineer Hugh Robinson.
 It was crude, but it worked — and the principle remains identical today.
-Modern carrier aircraft use a tailhook to catch one of four arresting wires stretched across the flight deck.
+Modern carrier aircraft use a tailhook to catch one of three or four arresting wires stretched across the flight deck.
 The wires are connected to hydraulic engines that absorb the aircraft’s energy.
 The concept has been refined over 115 years, but the fundamental idea — hook catches wire, wire stops plane — has not changed since Ely’s landing on the Pennsylvania.

 A Pioneer’s End